For information about safely and legally parking your vehicle when visiting the city, please refer to our Parking in the City guide.

 If you believe you have grounds to dispute your parking expiation, please visit our Dispute Expiation page and follow the instructions.

 For information on grounds for consideration of waiver, see section 4(2) Expiation of Offences Act 1996.

 My vehicle has been towed.
 What should I do?

-You must bring your registration notice and/or your driver’s licence with you.
+You must bring your vehicle registration notice and/or your driver’s licence with you.
 We will not release the vehicle to anybody acting on your behalf unless they present a written letter of authority to collect the vehicle on the owner's behalf.
 You must also pay the fee charged for towing, along with any storage costs incurred by the City of Adelaide.

 The vehicle will not be released until the towing fee is paid (cheques will not be accepted).
-We will then authorise the contractor to release your vehicle.
-You will be able to collect it from their premises.

-In addition to the towing fee charged, your vehicle may also have received a Parking Expiation Notice.
+In addition to the towing fee charged, your vehicle may also have received a parking Expiation Notice.